-Budgeted cost: £212,184
+Budgeted cost: £75,436.55

 Activity Evidence that supports this approach Challenge number(s) addressed Provide family support to improve the wellbeing for pupils, particularly those who are at risk of family conflict, social worker involvement or on the edge of care.
 Children, who have needed a social worker, do significantly worse than others at all stages of education.
 Those on a Child in Need Plan or Child Protection Plan are almost as likely to do as poorly as Looked After Children.
-Help, protection, education: concluding the Children in Need review DfE 6, 7 Whole staff training and development on behaviour management approaches, programmes and interventions with the aim of embedding our school values and improving behaviour across school, to enable all pupils to access their learning.
-Both targeted interventions and universal approaches can have positive overall effects: Behaviour interventions EEF (educationendowmentfoundation.org.uk) Whilst most pupils in most lessons are well behaved, research states that it is a major cause of stress for teachers and can have a lasting impact on the outcomes of the pupils in the class.
-Improving behaviour in schools 6, 7, 8, 9 Develop disadvantaged pupils' cultural capital through providing cultural experiences.
-The Education Endowment Foundation (EEF) has published the early emerging findings of their Big Lockdown Learning Parent Survey, which is collecting responses from around 1,240 parents whose children attend 75 primary schools participating in the study.
+Help, protection, education: concluding the Children in Need 6, 7 review DfE Whole staff training and development on behaviour management approaches, programmes and interventions with the aim of embedding our school values and improving behaviour across school, to enable all pupils to access their learning.
+Both targeted interventions and universal approaches can have positive overall effects: Behaviour interventions EEF (educationendowmentfoundation.org. uk) Whilst most pupils in most lessons are well behaved, research states that it is a major cause of stress for teachers and can have a lasting impact on the outcomes of the pupils in the class.
+5 Develop disadvantaged pupils' cultural capital through providing cultural experiences.
+Improving behaviour in schools The Education Endowment Foundation (EEF) has published the early emerging findings of their Big Lockdown Learning Parent Survey, which is collecting responses from around 1,240 parents whose children attend 75 primary schools participating in the study.
 The survey has been asking what additional formal activities children have been participating in beyond those set by schools, such as instrumental or drama classes.
-They found that only 2% of children eligible for Free School Meals (FSM), compared to 11% of those not eligible for FSM, have participated in a private lesson for extra-curricular activities, such as a piano lesson.
-Only 8% of children eligible for FSM, compared to 16% of those not eligible, have participated in a group 11 extra-curricular lesson, for example a drama class.
+They found that only 2% of children eligible for Free School Meals (FSM), compared to 11% of those not eligible for FSM, have participated in a private lesson for All extra-curricular activities, such as a piano lesson.
+Only 8% of children eligible for FSM, compared to 16% of those not eligible, have participated in a group extra-curricular lesson, for example a drama class.
 Cultural Learning Alliance A New Direction Assigning attendance officers to improve attendance and punctuality.
 The DfE guidance has been informed by engagement with schools that have significantly reduced levels of absence and persistent absence.
 Improving School Attendance DFE 10

-Total budgeted cost: £339,501
+Total budgeted cost: £161,352.50

-Part B: Review of outcomes in the previous academic year
+Part B: Review of the previous academic year